Transgender Rights: A Decades-long Struggle for EqualityWatch the video

 NARRATION: Transgender visibility might be moving from the margins into the mainstream, but what does it mean?

-LOURDES ASHLEY HUNTER (ACTIVIST): As long as trans women of color are suffering and dying in the streets, I’m going to hold off a little bit on the celebrations.
+LOURDES ASHLEY HUNTER (EXECUTIVE DIRECTOR, TRANS WOMEN OF COLOR COLLECTIVE)): As long as trans women of color are suffering and dying in the streets, I’m going to hold off a little bit on the celebrations.

 ARCHIVAL (LOCAL 10, 10- 2-15):